 Quick and easy setup: Setting up an option to receive online payments is simple with Square.
 You can easily sell online and ship orders, offer curbside pickup or delivery and even sell through social channels like Instagram and Facebook.

 Square offers a couple of ways for you to start accepting online payments.
 An eCommerce platform or virtual terminal is what most people think of when they want to offer online payment services.
 If your business offers a variety of services and products, then setting up an online store may be worth your time.
 You’ll be able to alert customers to new products and service offerings, while also informing them of special, sales, and more.
 Square offers a couple of ways for you to start accepting online payments.

 If your small business is just starting out or you don’t have the time to set up an online store, Square still gives you a way to accept online payments easily.
-With Square Online Checkout, you can create an instant link for your product without the need to know HTML codes or a website.
+With Square Payment Links, you can create an instant link for your product without the need to know HTML codes or a website.
 Plus, there’s no need to sign a contract or to pay monthly fees.
 You are only charged a small fee per transaction.